You are here:

 3.2 Espresso

-Espresso is prepared by forcing hot water through finely-ground coffee at high pressure.
-This process results in a concentrated, rich, and bold coffee with a distinctive crema on top.
-The North Coast Café prefers this method for preparing our delicious coffee.
+Espresso is made by pushing hot water through finely ground coffee under pressure.
+This makes a strong and dense coffee with a signature creamy layer.
+The North Coast Café likes this method for their tasty coffee.

 3.3 Pour Over

-Pour-over brewing involves manually pouring hot water over coffee grounds in a conical filter.
-This method allows for precise control over water temperature and brewing time, resulting in a bright, flavorful cup that highlights the coffee’s natural characteristics.
+For pour-over, water is slowly poured over coffee grounds in a conical filter, allowing for exact control of the water temperature and brew time, leading to a vivid, flavourful cup that shows off the coffee’s natural properties.

-The French press is a full-immersion brewing method that steeps coffee grounds in hot water before pressing them through a mesh filter.
-This process produces a strong, full-bodied cup with a velvety texture and bold flavour profile.
+A French press steeps coffee grounds in hot water, then separates them with a mesh filter.
+This makes a strong, rich cup with a silky feel and intense taste.

 North Coast Café prefers the easygoing Coast-to-Coast blend from Voyager Coffee.